TudorHulban/Deploy2020/06_Docker/README.md

 docker-compose --version
 ```
 ## Configuration <a name="config"></a> ([Up](#top))
-Images are stored for Debian in `/var/lib/docker/`.
+In default configuration images are stored for Debian in `/var/lib/docker/`.
 Information about the configuration:
 ```
 docker info
 ```